algosovabject/quickstart-python-venv/README.md

 A sample quickstart guide showing employees how to safely run Python scripts by using virtual environments (venv).

 ## Audience
-Non-programmers and other personnel who seldom use Python for work projects.
+Non-programmers and other personnel who are new to Python and/or seldomly use it for work projects.

 ## Why I wrote this:
-To round out my technical writing portfolio with a concise, structured quickstart guide describing how to set up an integral yet sometimes confusing part of the Python workflow.
+To practice writing step-by-step instructions for technical but mixed audiences.
+Many users struggle with Python environment setup (I know I did), so I created a clear, annotated guide with troubleshooting sections.

 ## What it demonstrates:
-Ability to format in Markdown, write for multiple audiences, translate jargon into clear explanations, and provide glossary-style reference material.
+- Breaking down complex workflows into concise, actionable steps.
+- Balancing technical accuracy with accessibility for non-experts.
+- Using annotated screenshots and glossaries to improve comprehension.

 ## Read here:
 [Quickstart Guide](TS-Quickstart.pdf)